germancasares/srt-to-ass/README.md

-# srt2ass
+# @almanime/srt-to-ass

 This is a converter for SRT files to ASS, written in nodeJS.

-This is used by [Karaoke Mugen](https://karaokes.moe) but can be freely used by just anything else.

 WARNING : this is an ES Module.

 ## Installation

-Run `npm install -g srt2ass` to install as a global module (and get the CLI version)
+Run `npm install -g @almanime/srt-to-ass` to install as a global module (and get the CLI version)

-Run `npm install srt2ass` to install as a module for your project.
+Run `yarn add @almanime/srt-to-ass` to install as a module for your project.

 ## Usage